[updated September 2019]

-Additionally, you can opt for a healthy diet consisting of lean proteins, low-glycemic fruits and vegetables and healthy fat.
-80% of weight loss comes from diet which means you need to have a consistent healthy diet in order to trigger fat loss in the abdomen.
+Additionally, you can opt for a healthy diet consisting of lean proteins, low-glycemic fruits and vegetables, and healthy fat.
+80% of weight loss comes from the diet which means you need to have a consistently healthy diet in order to trigger a fat loss in the abdomen.

 Losing weight is not something that happens overnight.
 Aside from spending money on non-invasive aesthetic treatments, there is no way to spot reduce stubborn areas of fat through diet and exercise.
 In order to get the results you want, and get rid of stubborn belly fat, you need to stick with a healthy diet (and you can also incorporate regular exercise for better results).